graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-05/papers/2024-05-31-schedule-free-optimizers.md

 ### The key idea

-Deep learning practitioners use often use two key hacks to make optimisation of deep neural networks work in practise:
+Deep learning practitioners use often use two key hacks to make optimisation of deep neural networks work in practice:

 1. Learning rate schedules
 2. Weight averaging for evaluation.